angular/flex-layout/docs/documentation/Custom-Breakpoints.md

 #### 2. Extra Aliases

-If project features have requirements to support additional aliases/mediaQueries for orientation (e.g. landascape, portraint), or specific devices (Kindle tablets, iPads, iPhones, Apple Watch, etc.)... then developers may need to either:
+If project features have requirements to support additional aliases/mediaQueries for orientation (e.g. landscape, portrait), or specific devices (Kindle tablets, iPads, iPhones, Apple Watch, etc.)... then developers may need to either:

 * modify the `mediaQuery` ranges (as shown above), or